ryouchinsa/ryouchinsa.github.io/edit/README.md

 - Right click on the merged polygon, you can separate the merged polygon.

 # Create polygon using SAM
-Change the mode to "Create polygon using SAM".
 Select a model.
 - [MobileSAM](https://github.com/ChaoningZhang/MobileSAM)
 - [EfficientSAM](https://github.com/yformer/EfficientSAM)